umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/cdn/content/index.md

 ## Get by type

-Get content by its content type.
+Get content by its Content Type.

-Use the content type alias to filter all returned content to that specific type.
+Use the Content Type alias to filter all returned content to that specific type.

-Example: `GET /content/type?contentType=product` gets all content based on the `product` content type.
+Example: `GET /content/type?contentType=product` gets all content based on the `product` Content Type.

 **URL**: `/content/type?contentType={string}`